 - ensuring the hygienic preparation and handling of food or drink

-- positioning for, or returning to base following a period of duty (don’t include the number of operating flight crew and cabin attendants)
+- positioning for, or returning to base following a period of duty (do not include the number of operating flight crew and cabin attendants)

 Your account must also have duty declarations for the:

 - total amount of duty due at each rate

 - amount, date and payment method of any duty paid

 Other records you need to keep are:

 - all documents that prove passengers are not chargeable for any reason

 - copies of any returns you’ve sent to the CAA or airport authorities that show the number of: